Jonnytheone/HTML-test-page/README.md

 # HTML-test-page
-A repository where i will save the html and css files that i created.
+A repository where I will save the html and css files that I created.

-AT the time of writing this, i have two files: a html file and a css file.
+At the time of writing this, I have two files: a html file and a css file.
 This is subject to change.

 -Jonny